The Essential Guide To Catalytic Converter

 You don't have to worry if you don't understand what a catalytic converter is.
 While the technology isn't new and can be found in almost every car on the road today, there's no reason catalytic converters should be on the minds of most drivers.
 They work in the background, cleaning toxic gases from your car's exhaust emissions by chemical reactions.
 There's nothing to be concerned about unless it breaks or, as has become more normal in recent years, someone tries to steal it.
 From how they work to the materials and precious metals used in them, we cover everything you need to know about catalytic converters in this guide.

 A catalytic converter is nothing but an exhaust emission control device which helps to reduce the toxic gases and pollutants in exhaust gas from an internal combustion engine.
 This is then converted into less-toxic pollutants by catalyzing a redox reaction.
-Catalytic converters are generally used along with the internal combustion engines which is fueled by either gasoline or diesel which includes lean-burn engines as well as kerosene heaters and stoves.
+Catalytic converters are generally used along with the internal combustion engines which are fuelled by either gasoline or diesel, which includes lean-burn engines and kerosene heaters and stoves.

-The catalytic converter constitutes of several materials.
+The catalytic converter comprises several materials.
 According to the vehicle, the catalyst core or the substrate will vary.

 - Ceramic cores can be inexpensive when manufactured in large quantities.

-- Metallic foil monoliths are generally made of iron-chromium-aluminum combination, and is utilized in some applications.
+- Metallic foil monoliths are generally made of iron-chromium-aluminium combination, and is utilized in some applications.

 - Metallic cores cost less when they are manufactured for use in small production runs, like, sports cars where low back pressure and reliability under constant high load is very essential.

-- Titanium dioxide, aluminum oxide, silicon dioxide, or a combination of silica and alumina are utilized.
-Before it is applied to the core, the catalytic materials are suspended in the washcoat.
+- Titanium dioxide, aluminium oxide, silicon dioxide, or a combination of silica and alumina are utilized.
+Before it is applied to the core, the catalytic materials are suspended in the wash coat.